-This viewpoint is located at the top of the hill of Turó de la Rovira, it has incredible panoramic views.
-The best place in the city to watch the sunset and the setting sun, after a long day of walking around this Catalan city.
+This viewpoint is located at the top of the hill of Turó de la Rovira and offers incredible panoramic views.
+This is one of the best places in the city to watch the sunset after a long day of walking in this Catalan city.

 7. Gothic Quarter

-The Gothic Quarter of Barcelona has many places that could attract your attention.
+The Gothic Quarter of Barcelona has many places that might catch your eye.

 What can you see in the Gothic Quarter?